stomp-js/rx-stomp/README.md

 ## TypeScript definitions

 The npm package includes TypeScript definitions, so there is no need no install it separately.

+## Installation

+The library is distributed as UMD and can be used in various methods:

+ 1. NPM - `npm install @stomp/rx-stomp`
+ 2. Yarn - `yarn add @stomp/rx-stomp`
+ 3. Script - available on various CDNs, import both rx-stomp and stomp

 ## Usage